Giving Cheerfully and Sacrificially Is Part of Our Worship.

 Alternative Forms of Giving

-You also have the option of giving stock to the building fund (also known as the Property Aquisition for the Advancement of the Kingdom, or PAAK fund) via the PCA Foundation.
-For an update on the building fund (also known as Property Acquisition for the Advancement of the Kingdom) visit our PAAK page.
+You also have the option of giving stock to the building fund (also known as the Property Acquisition for the Advancement of the Kingdom, or PAAK fund) via the PCA Foundation.

 Below are some questions adapted from Redeemer Presbyterian Church's very helpful Stewardship Resource Page: